gbeine/prosody-modules/mod_invites_register_web/README.markdown

 There is no specific configuration for this module (though it uses the optional `site_name` to override the displayed site name.

+You may also set `webchat_url` to the URL of a web chat that will be linked to after successful registration.
+If not specified but mod_conversejs is loaded on the current host, it will default to the URL of that module.

 This module depends on mod_invites_page solely for the case where an invalid invite token is received - it will redirect to mod_invites_page so that an appropriate error can be served to the user.